How to Make Healthy Chia Pudding Recipe With Yogurt

 Proper storing will keep your chia pudding fresh and tasty for many days.

 Refrigerator life: Chia pudding may be kept in the refrigerator for 5-7 days when properly refrigerated.
-The texture may thicken with time; just add a splash of milk before serving.
+The texture may thicken with time; add a splash of milk before serving.

 Freezing options: You can freeze chia pudding!
 Freeze in ice cube trays and then transfer to a freezer bag.
 Thaw separate servings in the refrigerator overnight.

-symptoms of spoilage: If your pudding develops an unpleasant odor, changes color abruptly, or displays symptoms of mold, throw it right away.
+Symptoms of spoilage: If your pudding develops an unpleasant odor, changes color abruptly, or displays symptoms of mold, throw it right away.

 Nutritional Advantages of Chia Yogurt Pudding